Lumu Discover

 You will find the name and release date of the leak, all the relevant tags so you have a better idea of the type of data contained in the leak, as well as the 20 latest entries in the data leak that are related to users of your organization.

-IPs and vulnerabilities
+IPs and Vulnerabilities

 The IPs and Vulnerabilities section shows you a list of exposed IPs from your network that have shown vulnerabilities.
 You will be able to see the affected IPs, the domains that have been entered from those IPs, the detected open ports and the total number of detected vulnerabilities.
+You can find it by clicking on the IPs and Vulnerabilities tab within your organization summary.

 You can use the search bar at the top to look for specific IPs.